sysfce2/godot-docs/classes/class_resourceloader.rst

 **Inherits:** :ref:`Object<class_Object>`

-Singleton used to load resource files.
+A singleton for loading resource files.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Singleton used to load resource files from the filesystem.
+A singleton used to load resource files from the filesystem.

 It uses the many :ref:`ResourceFormatLoader<class_ResourceFormatLoader>` classes registered in the engine (either built-in or from a plugin) to load files into memory and convert them to a format that can be used by the engine.